wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.md

 ---
-title: Data API usage and queries
+title: Querying data using the wis2box API
 ---

-# Data API usage and queries
+# Querying data using the wis2box API

 ## Introduction